-Difference between NAS,NFS, and SAN storage for Oracle Database.
+Difference between NAS,NFS, and SAN storage for Oracle Database

 Network File System (NFS) is a network file system protocol, which allows a client computer to access files in a manner similar to local storage.
 The recent network file system (NFS) protocols enables data access parallelism, thus allowing an Oracle database to hold the names of files and their data under the single server.
 The network file system protocol can be implemented on many operating systems, making the Oracle database highly available at many platforms.
 NFS is often used with Unix operating systems, classic Mac OS, OpenVMS, Microsoft Windows, Novell NetWare, and IBM AS/400.

-NAS provides both storage and a file system, but SAN supplies only block-based storage space and abscond file system apprehensions on the local manner.
-Theoretically, NAS emerges to the client operating system as a file server i.e. the client be able to attach network drives to splits on that server side, whereas a local disk obtainable through a SAN still become visible to the client operating system as a disk, visible in disk and volume management utilities (along with client’s local disks), and available to be formatted with a file system and mounted.
+NAS provides both storage and a file system, but SAN supplies only block-based storage space and abscond file system apprehensions in a local manner.
+Theoretically, NAS emerges to the client operating system as a file server i.e. the client be able to attach network drives to splits on that server side, whereas a local disk obtainable through a SAN still become visible to the client operating system as a disk, visible in the disk and volume management utilities (along with client’s local disks), and available to be formatted with a file system and mounted.

-This is basics of File systems and every Oracle DBA should need to keep in mind or aware of this knowledge.
+This is the basics of File systems and every Oracle DBA should need to keep in mind or be aware of this knowledge.
 Without having this kind of knowledge, you never be an expert in database administration.
 Because when you are going to perform disk I/O tuning for decreasing read/write then you should be aware of this knowledge.
-You may be find out some more Oracle DBA Tutorials from our blog.
+You may be find out some more Oracle DBA Tutorials on our blog.
 This blog runs by Dbametrix.